Bricktech2000/Notes/notes/category.md

 > A _product_ of two [[category#object]]s $A$ and $B$ is the object $P$ equipped with two projections such that for any other object $P'$ equipped with two projections there is a unique [[category#morphism]] $m$ from $P'$ to $P$ that factorizes those projections.

-#todo "factorizes those projections" means that the diagram _commutes_ (composing two of the marphisms gives the third one)
+#todo "factorizes those projections" means that the diagram _commutes_ (composing two of the morphisms gives the third one)

 &mdash; <https://miklos-martin.github.io/learn/fp/category-theory/2018/02/01/adventures-in-category-theory-the-algebra-of-types.html>